Add Cross-References and Hyperlinks

 A hyperlink means that a link’s target is outside the report.

-You can use any control as a link by setting the XRControl.NavigateUrl property to the required target document's URL.
+- Set the XRControl.NavigateUrl property to the target document’s URL.

 Remember to use the “http://“ or “https://“ prefix when specifying the URL.